dedis/cothority/external/js/evoting/README.md

 requests to `/auth/(login|verify)` to the node process while all other requests will be served by the Vue frontend.

-You'd want to change `frontend/config/index.js`.
+You might want to change `frontend/config/index.js`.
 Search for the `build` key and change the `index` and `assetsRoot` keys

 ```